blackholemoemew/A-B-Testing-Project-Udacity/README.md

 My recommendation is **not** to launch the new feature.

-## 5. Follow-Up Experiment: How to Reduce Early Cancellations
+## 6.Follow-Up Experiment: How to Reduce Early Cancellations
 Since Udacity ran the original experiment several years ago, maybe 3 or 4 years, and the current course overview page has been improved a lot, I’ll try to make my thoughts about the follow-up experiment valuable even for now.
 Let’s think about why users want to cancel the enrollment early?
 Even though so much information has been provided before enrollment?
 From my perspective, there may be two reasons:

 1)	The students feel the course is too hard to complete or the course contents don’t meet their expectations.